 In May 2014, the FASB issued ASU No. 2014-09, Revenue from Contracts with Customers, which introduces a new five-step revenue recognition model in which an entity should recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 This ASU also requires disclosures sufficient to enable users to understand the nature, amount, timing, and uncertainty of revenue and cash flows arising from contracts with customers, including qualitative and quantitative disclosures about contracts with customers, significant judgments and changes in judgments, and assets recognized from the costs to obtain or fulfill a contract.
 Entities have the option of using either a full retrospective or modified approach to adopt ASU No. 2014-09.
-Subsequent amendments to the initial guidance have been issued in March 2016, April 2016, May 2016, December 2016, January 2017, and September 2017 within ASU No. 2016-08, ASU No. 2016-10, ASU No. 2016-12, ASU No. 2016-20, ASU No. 2017-03, and ASU No. 2017-13 regarding principal-versus-agent, performance obligations and licensing, assessing collectability, presentation of sales taxes, noncash consideration, and completed contracts and contract modifications at transition.
-These updates do not change the core principle of the guidance under ASU No. 2014-09, but rather provide implementation guidance.
-This new standard must be adopted by the Company in our calendar year beginning January 1, 2018.
-The Company has completed its assessment of the new standard and are adopting the standard using the full retrospective method.
+In March 2016, the FASB issued ASU No. 2016-08, Revenue from Contracts with Customers (Topic 606): Principal versus Agent Considerations (Reporting Gross versus Net), amending the principal-versus-agent implementation guidance and clarifying that an entity should evaluate whether it is the principal or the agent for each specified good or service promised in a contract with a customer.
+In April 2016, the FASB issued ASU No. 2016-10, Revenue from Contracts with Customers (Topic 606): Identifying performance obligations and Licensing, which amends certain aspects of the guidance related to identifying performance obligations and Licensing, which amends consideration, and completed contracts and contract modifications at transition.
+In December 2016, the FASB issued ASU No. 2016-20, Technical Corrections and Improvements to Topic 606, Revenue from Contracts with Customers, which amends narrow aspects of the guidance such as disclosure of remaining performance obligations and prior-period performance obligations.
+In January 2017, the FASB issued ASU No. 2017-03,